EricssonResearch/coap-actuators/draft-mattsson-t2trg-amplification-attacks.md

 Distributed Denial-of-Service (DDoS) attacks.
 DDoS attacks are typically done with compromised devices or with amplification attacks using a spoofed source address.
-DDoS attacks is a huge and growing problem for services and critical infrastucture {{DDoS-Infra}}.
+DDoS attacks is a huge and growing problem for services and critical infrastructure {{DDoS-Infra}}.

 The document gives examples of different theoretical amplification attacks using CoAP.
 When transported over UDP, the CoAP NoSec mode is susceptible to source